-If you use Chrome or Firefox on your iPhone, you should be aware that you cannot disable private browsing on the iPhone or iPad.
+If you use Chrome or Firefox on your iPhone, you should know that you cannot disable private browsing on the iPhone or iPad.

 If you use Safari’s Private Browsing Mode frequently, you may have noticed that it behaves differently from other browsers.
-In this article, we’ll go over what occurs when you quit Safari with Private Browsing Mode active and how to disable private browsing on iPhone.
+This article will review what occurs when you quit Safari with Private Browsing Mode active and how to disable private browsing on your iPhone.

 Apple lets iOS users browse anonymously by utilizing Private tabs in Safari on iOS.
 When you enable Private Browsing Mode, the Safari app does not record website addresses, preserve your search history, or recall your Autofill information.

 What Happens When You Close Safari With the ‘Private’ Tabs Open?

 Unlike other browser apps like Chrome or Brave, Safari does not fully close your Private tabs when you exit the program on iOS.
 This implies that if you shut the Safari app by swiping it off the Recent Apps screen, the open private tabs before quitting the program will reappear the next time you reopen Safari on your iPhone.

 This might lead to uncomfortable circumstances if you forget to exit Private mode during your previous browsing session, as reopening Safari brings up all the web pages you may have opened as private tabs.